microsoft/promptflow-rag-project-template/README.md

 7) Finally inspect the end point.
 In you local machine, you may inspect your app in a browser: http://localhost:8080/

+## Alternative Azure Vector databases
+Microsft azure databases, such as cosmosdb mongodb vcore or postgres flex, also offer vector search capabilities that could be used in lieu of azure search.
+Please refer to vectordb-tools directory for the instructions.

 ## Developer guide
 For any contributions, please make sure to check the Python formatting with Black formatter.